mrU7711/Practical_Woks_ENSEA/Shell_ENSEA/README.md

 ## Authors

-This shell was developed collaborratively by Khalid Zouhair and Fabien Marcellin as part of a second-year computer science TP project.
+This shell was developed collaborratively by Khalid Zouhair and Fabien Marcellin as part of our "TP de synthèse".